Just Us Two TravelEuropean City Breaks & Faraway Destinations

 PALATINE HILL

-Tickets to visit Palatine Hill cost around €20 and acts as a combi-ticket for the Colosseum as well.
+Tickets to visit Palatine Hill cost around €20 and this also acts as a combi-ticket for the Colosseum as well.
 There are seven hills of Rome, Palatine being the centre.
 It is one of the oldest parts of the city.

 TAKE A WALK ROUND THE CIRCUS MAXIMUS

 The Circus Maximus was a stadium used for chariot-racing and festivals during Roman times.
-Circus Maximus translates to ‘the Largest Circus’.
+Circus Maximus translates to ‘the largest circus’.
 They still use the site for concerts and events today and is one of Rome’s largest public parks.
 The bands Genesis and The Rolling Stones have all played here.

 Although there is not much to see here, it is still worth a walk around.
 There are some ruins at one end of the track with a few information boards.
 Admission is free.